confluentinc/ksql/docs/tutorials/basics-docker.md

 Press Ctrl+C to stop printing messages.

 !!! note
-    KsqlDB has determined that the key format is either `KAFKA_BIGINT` or `KAFKA_DOUBLE`.
-    KsqlDB has not narrowed it further because it is not possible to rule out either format just by inspecting the key's serialized bytes.
+    ksqlDB has determined that the key format is either `KAFKA_BIGINT` or `KAFKA_DOUBLE`. ksqlDB has not narrowed it further because it is not possible to rule out either format just by inspecting the key's serialized bytes.
 In this case we know the key is a `BIGINT`.
 For other cases you may know the key type or you may need to speak to the author of the data.